Blackwater, Queensland: Geography

 Six major open cut coal mines and one underground dot the landscape surrounding the town and provide its main employment opportunities.
 The town is also situated close to the Blackdown Tableland National Park which lies to the southeast and Blackwater coal mine located south of the town.
 Emerald is 74 km to the west.

 Bonnie Doon is a neighbourhood in the centre of the locality and is associated with the Bonnie Doon pastoral station established in 1893.

 Rangal, a neighbourhood in the locality, is associated with former Rangal railway station (originally called Frasers Siding), assigned by the Queensland Railways Department on 7 June 1927.
 It is an Aboriginal word referring to a species of Callistemon (ti tree), although the language of origin is unknown.

+Climate

+Blackwater has a subtropical semi-arid climate (Köppen: BSh) with very hot, somewhat wetter summers and very mild, dry winters.
+On average, the town experiences 92.3 clear days and 82.4 cloudy days per annum.
+The wettest recorded day was 30 March 2017 with 123.6 mm of rainfall.
+Extreme temperatures ranged from 43.7 C on 4 January 2014 to -0.6 C on 12 July 2014.

+The Water Treatment Plant had a weather station.
+It recorded temperature, precipitation, 9 am and 3 pm conditions from 1995 to 2010.

+A weather station at the town's airport opened in 2013.
+It records temperature and precipitation data.